SuperOfficeDocs/superoffice-docs/docs/en/mirroring/conceptual-overview-2016.md

 OC handles the scheduling of the Mirroring Task, running it periodically for each customer and application instance.

 On each customer tenant, there are multiple tasks running in sequence.
-The mirroring task is scheduled to run every 10 minutes, but times may vary if there is another long-running customer task that is not yet finished.
-As of April 2019, we also stop the task completely between 23.00 to 06:00 every night.
+The mirroring task is scheduled to run every 20 minutes, but times may vary if there is another long-running customer task that is not yet finished.
+We also stop the task completely between 01.30 to 03:00 every night.

 For each cycle, the following operations are performed: